lutticoelho/RulesChain/README.md

 # RulesChain

 RulesChain is a small lib that simplify writing bussiness rules in .NET environment.
-Its based on Chain of Responsability Pattern and works like ASP.Net Core middlewares.
+Its based on Chain of Responsability Pattern and will work like ASP.Net Core middlewares.

 ## Table of Contents ##